Folderr/Docs/Guides/Folderr/2.0.0/deployment.md

 Folderr recommends using the builtin `logrotate` daemon on Linux.
 ::: warning Warning Non-Admin Users!
-Non-Administrative Users need to setup logrotate for themselves or have a system admin do it.
+Non-Administrative Users need to setup the logrotate daemon for themselves or have a system admin do it.
 :::

 ### Example (requires modification)